 Early Intervention Orthodontics

-ORTHOPEDIC treatment PHASEs
+ORTHOPaEDIC treatment PHASEs

-STAGE 1 – Phase I Early Interceptive Treatment, Interceptive Orthodontics, and Preventive Orthodontics
+Phase I Early Interceptive Treatment, Interceptive Orthodontics, and Preventive Orthodontics

 Phase 1 early interceptive treatment can help correct:

-- Habits such as tongue thrusting and thumb sucking
+- Habits such as tongue thrusting and thumb sucking.

-- Airway problems and mouth breathing caused by constriction from swollen adenoids or tonsils
+- Airway problems and mouth breathing caused by constriction from swollen adenoids or tonsils.

-- Bite problems such as deep overbites, narrow arches anterior or posterior cross-bite, or open bites
+- Bite problems such as deep overbites, narrow arches anterior or posterior crossbite, or open bites.

 - Crowded teeth due to narrow arches.
-By developing the arches at an early age, we may prevent or eliminate the crowding of the permanent teeth
+By developing the arches at an early age, we may prevent or eliminate the crowding of the permanent teeth.

 - Underdeveloped jaws – almost 50% of children who need orthodontic treatment due to a bad bite have underdeveloped lower jaws.
-The use of headgear appliances can help with under developed upper jaws as well
+The use of headgear appliances can help with underdeveloped upper jaws as well.

-- Another common procedure is the expansion of the upper jaw to increase its width
+- Another common procedure is the expansion of the upper jaw to increase its width.

-In other words your children will need to wear fixed braces on their adult teeth for less time.
-Occasionally, after 1st Stage of treatment has been completed no further orthodontic treatment may be necessary.
+The orthopaedic stage can take between 9 and 18 months, and will make the 2nd Stage Treatment much easier.
+In other words, your child will need to wear fixed braces on their adult teeth for less time.
+Occasionally, after Phase 1 treatment has been completed, no further orthodontic treatment is necessary.
 Once all adult teeth have erupted, and the child is in their pubescent growth stage, this will be reassessed.

 Phase 1 Orthodontic Cases